JanKlare09/transport_analysis/README.md

 As visible in PART 1 and PART 2 of the main file, I pre-processed the data using numpy, pandas and geopandas.
 The correlation analysis (PART 3) was carried out using scipy.stats.
 I built the GWR models with the help of the mgwr module (PART 4 & PART 5), while I used scikit-learn for the Random Forest models (PART 6 & PART 7).
 PART 8 contains the self-developed functions I applied to cross-validate the model results.

-The additional map_plot.py script presents the code I used to create complex multi-layer maps such as mod_2_w_sh.png, a map the displays the regression coefficients for the variable w_sh across the study area.
+The additional map_plot.py script presents the code I used to create complex multi-layer maps such as mod_2_w_sh.png, a map the displays the regression coefficients for the variable w_sh (percentage of population in working age) across the study area.